 Postinflammatory colour changes improve with time, but it can take many months for them to completely resolve.

-The treatment for postinflammatory pigmentation includes:
+Treatments for postinflammatory pigmentation include:

 Unfortunately, true acne scars never completely disappear, although their appearance usually improves with time.
 They can be disguised with make-up (cosmetic camouflage).